What you should know before renting DVC points from a mom who rents DVC points.

 In the same vein as #1, when you rent DVC points, you are not the person who makes the reservation.
 Instead, your DVC owner will make the reservation in his or her own name and then transfer the reservation to you.

 Anytime you book DVC, you will want to make sure that you have your My Disney Experience app setup.
 But, it is especially important when renting DVC to check on your reservations from time to time.
 You can load your DVC confirmation number into the app to monitor it.

 Sadly, there are some DVC scammers that make a reservation, transfer the reservation to the guest, take the reservation money, then cancel the reservation.

 And because the renter is not the one in control of reservations or modifications, the renter is not able to control the owner.
 Therefore, it is especially important to work with a DVC owner who you not only trust but who has good references and uses a CONTRACT.

 3. Always use a contract when you rent DVC points.

 A good and experienced DVC renter is going to use a rental contract for your transaction.
 This contract will explain the fees, charges, terms, conditions, limitations, and even restrictions of your rental.

 I would recommend that you never work with a DVC owner who doesn’t use a contract.
-In fact, if you do not have a personal relationship with your DVC owner, then I would further suggest that you use a secure payment method.
+In fact, if you do not have a personal relationship with your DVC owner, then I would further suggest that you use a secure payment method and travel insurance.
 Use PayPal or another third-party payment to further protect your transaction.